-Attentive: You are most likely to see this in a dog that has heard a new sound that they cannot identify or see something move in their field of vision.
+Attentive: You are most likely to see this in a dog that has heard a new sound that it cannot identify or see something move in its field of vision.

 Anxious or Nervous: You will often see this in dogs when they have been caught in the act of doing something naughty like going through the trash.
 You will also see this when a dog is presented with a new stimulus that they do not recognize.

-Frightened: You will see this in a dog that feels threatened by something they deem a threat to their safety.
+Frightened: You will see this in a dog that feels threatened by something they deem a threat to its safety.

 Submissive: You are most likely to see this in a dog that is being stared down by another more dominant dog or individual.